One of the significant changes while moving to Agile teams is that testers and developers are now part of the same team.

 What we are missing is that as much as this seems like great progress, it focuses on the tester’s local optimum.
 The mindset is still of a siloed test team that needs to utilize the tester resources better, rather than how to achieve the team’s product delivery goals with high quality and in a timely fashion.

 The Agile team is not really a team yet.
 It is a mixture of people from different disciplines but they are not compounded as a team yet.
-This results many times in testers that feel weakened, having lost their power of defending the product quality and of determining how and what to test.
+This results in many times in testers that feel weakened, having lost their power of defending the product quality and of determining how and what to test.
 They are being told by the SM or Team/Tech Lead how much to test, usually just to minimize test overhead.
 They are being asked to document less, not to open defects when not needed, to test something that is still in progress, and their test manager is no longer in the teams to back them up.
 They feel abandoned!

 This is a crucial period.
 I repeatedly see it during implementations and Agile testing workshops I run.
-On the one hand, the testers crave that the team will understand them and the quality needs, and on the other hand, the testers also need to change their mindset so they won’t impede this change from happening.
+On the one hand, the testers crave that the team will understand them and their quality needs, and on the other hand, the testers also need to change their mindset so they won’t impede this change from happening.

-Adopting Agile testing mindset and practices should make this movement and bring you to a higher scrum level:
+Adopting an Agile testing mindset and practices should make this movement and bring you to a higher scrum level:

-This is why we advise developers, SMs, managers and team leads also to join our Agile testing workshop.
+This is why we advise developers, SMs, managers, and team leads also to join our Agile testing workshop.
 Ultimately, it is not only about the testers but about testing.
 Yes, it requires leadership to build quality into Agile teams.

 What about your challenges?

 We’d be happy to help you in this transition.
 Our Agile Testing workshop is a good starting point.
 Hope to see you there.